Inga Ulstein - Chair of the Board for nearly two decades

-The Board of Ulstein Mek Verksted in the 1960s: From left: Andor Moldskred, Osvald Ulstein, Idar Ulstein, Head of the Board Inga Ulstein, yard manager Magnulf Ulstein, Kolbein Ole Ulstein and Henry Ulstein.
+The Board of Ulstein Mek Verksted in the 1960s: From left: Andor Moldskred, Osvald Ulstein, Idar Ulstein, Chair of the Board Inga Ulstein, yard manager Magnulf Ulstein, Kolbein Ole Ulstein and Henry Ulstein.

 Inga Karoline Ingebrigtsdotter was born in 1897.
 She was from Knivsflå, a mountain farm in the Geiranger fjord.
 In the spring of 1917 she married Martin Ulstein in Borgund Church, Ålesund.
 They moved into their own house in Ulsteinvik in 1928, where they lived ever since.

 Her strong involvement in the company would last throughout her lifetime.
 She had a pleasant and caring disposition, but she also possessed great authority and dignity.
 She was also a very strong-willed woman, and if it was not for this she would probably never have managed to carry on Martin’s work.